Habitat Restoration in Great Lakes Areas of Concern: Maumee River

 NOAA-GLC Regional Habitat Restoration Partnership

 The Great Lakes Commission (GLC) and the National Oceanic and Atmospheric Administration (NOAA) are leading efforts to restore several critical Great Lakes Areas of Concerns (AOCs)— the worst “toxic hotspots” in the region.
 In 1987, the Maumee was designated an AOC due to environmental degradation and pollution.
 Funding from the Great Lakes Restoration Initiative (GLRI) was distributed by the Environmental Protection Agency to a Regional Partnership between NOAA and GLC and was allocated toward the restoration of the Maumee River.
-The engineering & design and implementation phases of a full-site restoration at the Penn 7 project site was recently completed.
-Current projects include the a stream restoration feasibility study at the Collins Park Golf Course site, and engineering & design and implementation of a stream and wetland restoration at the Ottawa River at Jermain Park.
+The engineering & design and implementation phases of a full-site restoration at the Penn 7 project site were recently completed.
+Current projects include the a stream restoration feasibility study at the Collins Park Golf Course site, engineering & design and implementation of a stream and wetland restoration at the Ottawa River at Jermain Park, and engineering & design of Swan Creek restoration at the University of Toledo Medical Center.

 More about Maumee River Restoration